jbesw/reinvent-svs214/4-workflow/README.md

 This identifies JPG images put into the S3 bucket as a dog, cat or unknown animal, using the state machine workflow created in template.yaml.

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [Amazon Transcribe pricing page](https://aws.amazon.com/transcribe/pricing/) for details.
+Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ```bash
 .